 You’ve found the perfect home in Toronto.
 Great neighbourhood, walkable streets, and even space for a garden suite out back.
 But then your contractor asks: “Have you checked the zoning?”
 Just like that, your plans are on hold.
-And you’re not alone, because many homeowners and buyers discover too late that residential zoning laws in Toronto can quietly dictate what’s possible on their property.
+And you’re not alone—many homeowners and buyers discover too late that residential zoning laws in Toronto can quietly dictate what’s possible on their property.

 In Toronto, zoning affects things like:

 Toronto’s residential zones come with letter codes: R for general residential, RD for detached homes, RT for townhouses or row housing, and RM for low-rise multiplexes.
-At a glance, they don’t mean much.
-But each of these codes tells you what’s allowed on a piece of land, how high or wide a home can be, and what kind of units it can legally contain.
+At a glance, they don’t mean much—but each code tells you what’s allowed on a piece of land, how high or wide a home can be, and what kind of units it can legally contain.

 If you’ve ever looked at a property listing in Toronto and noticed zoning codes like RD, RT, or RM, you’re not alone.
 Most people see those letters and move on.
 But when you’re buying a home (or planning to renovate), it’s worth slowing down.